python/cpython/Doc/howto/unicode.rst

 The first list contains UTF-8-encoded filenames, and the second list contains the Unicode versions.

-Note that in most occasions, the Uniode APIs should be used.
+Note that in most occasions, the Unicode APIs should be used.
 The bytes APIs should only be used on systems where undecodable file names can be present, i.e. Unix systems.